 Incubating Collective Enterprises

-The current entrepreneurial ecosystem in India rarely works with collective enterprises.
-While there are agencies like the NCUI for education on cooperatives and NDDB and NDS to enable cooperatives to work towards becoming successful enterprises, there is little concerted efforts to provide incubation for a large number of collective enterprises that have been set up in the twenty-first century especially in agriculture under the broad title of Farmer Producer Organisations or FPOs.
+Collective enterprises in India are institutionally not part of the dynamic and emerging entrepreneurial and start-up ecosystem.
+While there are agencies like the NCUI for education on cooperatives and NDDB and NDS to enable dairy cooperatives to work towards becoming successful enterprises, there is no single agency to provide incubation for a large number of collective enterprises that have been set up in the twenty-first century under the broad title of Farmer Producer Organisations or FPOs.

-ISEED’s work on managing collectives builds on IRMA’s vast and unique knowledge on managing cooperatives and extending this to designing contemporary FPOs for greater business effectiveness.
-FPOs, we believe, need the same entrepreneurial thinking and support structures that a start-up needs.
+ISEED seeks to fill this gap by drawing on IRMA’s vast and unique knowledge on managing cooperatives and extending this to designing contemporary FPOs for greater business effectiveness.
+FPOs, we believe, need to be seen as start-ups and social enterprises and require similar entrepreneurial thinking and support structures.
 The knowledge, capacities and ecosystem for this is however missing.

 ISEED’s work on incubating and managing collective enterprises is broadly under three areas: